 1-day Itinerary in Nashville

-Explore the best things to do in Paris in 1 day based on recommendations from local experts.
+Explore the best things to do in Nashville in 1 day based on recommendations from local experts.

 - 1#5View all Photos

 There's no better place to start absorbing Nashville's musical heritage than the Ryman Auditorium.
 It's no longer home to the Grand Ole Opry, but the auditorium continues to host contemporary acts like Trace Adkins, Blake Shelton and Luke Combs.
 Recent visitors suggest opting for a tour to get a behind-the-scenes glimpse of the legendary music venue.
 Sit in on the "Soul of Nashville" screening for a multidimensional experience that uses archival images and footage of performers from the Ryman's past to illustrate its role in music history.
 Plus, you can learn about the auditorium's backstory with its "Workin' on a Building" exhibit, which displays artifacts from the Ryman's construction.
 What's more, you can test out your own pipes at the Ryman's recording studio and record a CD to take home as a souvenir.
 The Ryman is also a featured stop on many of the city's top guided tours.

 Recent travelers enjoyed touring the Ryman Auditorium, but many say the best way to experience it is at a concert.
 Check the concert hall's website for upcoming shows to see if an artist you enjoy is playing during your visit.
-Shows often sell out, so be sure to book far in advance.
+Shows often sell out, so be sure to book far in advance.5 minute walk

 Uncover the enigma behind The Man in Black with a visit to The Johnny Cash Museum.
 The museum, which opened in April 2013, boasts the world's largest collection of Johnny Cash artifacts and memorabilia, including films, handwritten notes and letters penned by Cash himself along with more than 25 costumes made famous during the music legend's career.
 Exhibits spotlight different periods in Cash's life, including his years in the Air Force, his marriage to June Carter and his famous prison concert tour.
 And because the museum is officially endorsed by the Cash family, you can bet you'll stumble across other personal mementos not available to the public anywhere else, like a stone wall excavated from Johnny and June's Hendersonville Lake House that's been repurposed into one of the exhibits.
 Johnny Cash fans loved the wealth of information on display at this museum.